shyamkanth/Placements/Stack/README.md

     stack<int> st;
 }
 ```
-Given are the STL methods used in Stack
+Given are some common STL methods used in Stack

 ### Insertion : Insert an element at the top of stack